jlchan/ESDG.jl/README.md

 A package for creating discretizations of time-dependent hyperbolic PDEs using energy or entropy stable high order discontinuous Galerkin methods on conforming unstructured meshes consisting of triangular, quadrilateral, or hexahedral elements.

-These codes are inspired by the Matlab codes for the book [Nodal Discontinuous Galerkin methods](https://link.springer.com/book/10.1007/978-0-387-72067-8) by Hesthaven and Warburton (2007).
+These codes are inspired by the Matlab codes for the book [Nodal Discontinuous Galerkin methods](https://link.springer.com/book/10.1007/978-0-387-72067-8) by Hesthaven and Warburton (2007), as well as the [Trixi](https://github.com/trixi-framework/Trixi.jl/) codebase.

 ## References
 The discretizations used are based on the following references: